-I answered a question on Objectivism versus secular humanism on 8 December 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on Objectivism versus secular humanism on Philosophy in Action Radio on 8 December 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What are the similarities and differences between Objectivism and secular humanism?
 Objectivism and secular humanism are two secular worldviews.
 What are their basic points?
 Are they hopelessly at odds?
 Or do they share some or even many attributes?

 My Answer, In Brief: Secular humanism is an attempt to meld secularism with altruistic and collectivist ethics, plus leftist politics.
 It's not a coherent philosophy – or well-grounded in facts.
 I urge secular humanists to honestly consider at Ayn Rand's philosophy as an alternative.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: